martinpiper/ACME/README.md

 This example will use ACME to assemble an example, start the visual debugger, start Vice in remote debugger mode, and show how single stepping works.

+* To run acme.exe you will need python39.dll (x86 32 bit).
+To use Python scripting functionality you will need Python39.zip.
+These files can be in your path or in the same directory as acme.exe
+  * These files can also be found in: https://github.com/martinpiper/ACME/tree/master/Release
 * Open a command prompt window this, I usually use: "Windows key + R" type "cmd" then press return
 * In the command prompt window, use the "cd" command to change to the directory of this ACME archive, for example: cd c:\Work\ACME
 * Next assemble the Test.a example file using: Release\ACME.exe -v3 Test.a